 Chapter 13 Bankruptcy

 Under Chapter 13, you repay all or part of your debt through a three-to-five-year repayment plan.
 When you make the personal bankruptcy filing, you will also submit a repayment plan to the court.
-After submitting the plan, you should begin making payments to the court (who then pays your creditors).
+After submitting the plan, you should begin making payments to the trustee (who then pays your creditors).
 This is required even if your plan hasn’t been approved.

 After a few weeks, there will be a hearing to approve your payment plan.
 While creditors can object to the payment amounts, the judge has the final say.
-After your plan has been approved, you’ll continue making payments to the court.
+After your plan has been approved, you’ll continue making payments to the trustee.
 Once you’ve completed your Chapter 13 payment plan, any remaining debt is discharged.
 You are no longer liable for discharged debts.

 You might choose to file Chapter 13, even if you could file Chapter 7.
 Some people choose to do this if they have secured debt, like a car loan, that they want to continue paying so they can keep their car.
 Since Chapter 7 bankruptcy requires you to give up certain liquid assets, Chapter 13 might be a better option if you want to keep these assets.
 Furthermore, if your income is above the median for your family size in your state, you will not be able to file Chapter 7 bankruptcy.

 Seek Advice Before Filing Personal Bankruptcy